Louise Marguerite of Lorraine

-Louise Marguerite of Lorraine (1588 – 30 April 1631) was a daughter of the Duke of Guise and a member of the House of Lorraine.
+Louise Marguerite of Lorraine, Princess of Conti (1588 – 30 April 1631) was a daughter of the Duke of Guise and a member of the House of Lorraine-Guise.
 She married François de Bourbon, titled the Prince of Conti.
 As such, after her marriage she was the Princess of Conti.
 She died without any surviving issue.

 Biography

 Louise Marguerite was born at the Château de Blois, present at Blois outside Paris.
 Her father was Henri of Lorraine, Duke of Guise, member of the House of Lorraine and her mother was Catherine of Cleves.
 She was the penultimate child of fourteen; her brother Claude, Duke of Chevreuse was the husband of Marie de Rohan, the infamous Frondeur.
 Her oldest brother Charles was the last Duke of Guise after the death of her father in 1588.

 She was a member of the house of Guise, a cadet branch of the house of Lorraine which was the ruling family of the Duchy of Lorraine and Bar.
 As a Lorraine, she was a Foreign Princess at the French court.

 She was named after her two godmothers; Louise in honour of Louise of Lorraine, wife of Henry III of France and Marguerite in honour of Marguerite de Valois, first wife of Henry IV.
 She grew up in the care of her mother and paternal grandmother, Anna d'Este.

 Louise Marguerite was often considered to be a great beauty at court.
 She was also an intimate (as well as lover) of Henry IV of France her future cousin by marriage.

 Her husband to be was François de Bourbon, styled the Prince of Conti.
 He was a son of Louis de Bourbon, Prince of Condé and his wife Eléanor de Roucy de Roye.
 François was a widower having lost his first wife Jeanne de Coësmes in 1601; that marriage remained childless despite the union being for twenty years.